Find a Law Firm

 How does my firm apply to be on the Hinckley and Rugby Building Society Conveyancing Panel?
 How can my firm be reinstated onto the Hinckley and Rugby Building Society Conveyancing Panel?Find an Approved Solicitor on the Hinckley and Rugby Building Society Conveyancing Panel

-FAQs : The Hinckley and Rugby Solicitor Panel
+FAQs : The Hinckley and Rugby Conveyancing Panel

-My lawyers in Birmingham have advised me that no longer have my conveyancing file.
-To assist with my purchase I took out a mortgage with Hinckley and Rugby.
-Is it case that being on the Hinckley and Rugby conveyancing panel they need to have retained the file for a number of years?
+My solicitors in London have advised me that they can not locate my conveyancing file.
+At the time of my purchase I took out a mortgage with Hinckley and Rugby.
+Is it case that being on the Hinckley and Rugby conveyancing panel they need to have retained the file for a prescribed period?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the Hinckley and Rugby Conveyancing Panel Terms.
 It might be worth you contacting Hinckley and Rugby directly.